S3XT4-Studio/Age-of-Berk-Add-on-Information/docs/info.md

 <br>
 <br>
-When on a dragon, you can hold down the jump button to travel up and let go to travel down.
+When on a dragon, you can hold down the jump button, look up, and move forward to take off.
+Press the jump button again to stop flying and walk instead.
 <br>
-Use your normal movement controls to move other directions.
+When flying, move forward and look in the direction you want to fly.
+Release all movement buttons to hover in place.
 <br>
 <br>
 While riding a dragon, you can make it breathe fire.
 There is a 10 second cooldown between shots